Writing a Winning Press Release

 Write it right to get it read!

-The most important thing to remember when writing press releases is that reporters and editors get hundreds of them and have to make decisions about which ones to use.
+The most important thing to remember when writing press releases is that reporters and editors get hundreds of them and must make decisions about which ones to use.
 It pays to keep it simple and to the point.

 Press Release Must-Haves